 I’ve written a post on How to Teach Kids Yoga with Storytelling with a ton of ideas on how to make literacy and yoga work together at home or in a classroom!

-Also, make sure you grab access to my 7 Days of Kid’s Yoga and Mindfulness Freebies.
+Also, make sure you get access to the Free Resources Library.
 You’ll get 11 downloadable PDF’s of lesson plans, games, mindfulness breathing cards and more!

 One thing that makes a good yoga story, in my opinion, is for each page to have a different animal or thing to create a pose from.